Old Dog Tilting Head to One Side (Here’s Why)

 Read more: Old Dog Circling and Pacing (Causes explained)

-What to Do If Your Old Dog Is Tilting Their Head to One Side
+Old Dog Tilting Head to One Side and Falling Over

 Begin by observing your dog closely.
 Note whether the head tilt appeared suddenly or gradually, and watch for additional signs such as stumbling, vomiting, ear scratching, or confusion.